 “My parents didn’t love me less because I was born a daughter.
 When I was 8, I was confused being called “bossy” because I wanted to direct the plays that we would put on for our parents.
 But the boys were not.
 When at 14, I started to be sexualized by certain elements of the media; when at 15 my girlfriends started dropping out of their beloved sports team because they didn’t want to appear muscly; when at 18 my male friends were unable to express their feelings; I decided that I was a feminist.
 For the record, FEMINISM by definition is the belief that MEN and WOMEN should have equal RIGHTS and OPPORTUNITIES.
 How can we affect change in the world when only half of it is invited or feel welcome to participate in the conversation!
 Both men and women should feel free to be sensitive.
 Both men and women should feel free to be strong.
 It is time that we all perceive gender on a spectrum instead of two sets of opposing ideals.
 All that is needed for the forces of evil to triumph is for good men and women to do nothing.
 If not me, who?
 If not now, when?
 And if you still hate the world, it is not the word that is important; it’s the idea and the ambition behind it.
 If we stop defining each other by what we are not, and start defining ourselves by who we are, we can all be freer”.

 About the writer:

 Tinni Rahman is a design professional.
-A multi-talented individual, her passions include travelling and learning new languages.
-She speaks 5 languages and travelled extensively across Asia and Europe.
+A multi-talented individual, her passions include traveling and learning new languages.
+She speaks 5 languages and traveled extensively across Asia and Europe.
 She is contributing to Women Chapter’s mission by translating some of the best articles from the Bengali site in her spare time.